'The Voice': Watch All the Season 19 Finale Performances!

 It's time to crown The Voice season 19 winner!

-Monday's live show featured the season's Top 5 performers taking the stage one last time, for a new solo cover song and a performance of a debut single, stunning the coaches once more with their soulful sounds and unique talents.
-And on Tuesday, the winner will be announced, chosen by fan cotes from all across the country!
+Monday's live show featured the season's Top 5 performers taking the stage for a new solo cover song and a performance of a debut single.
+And on Tuesday, the finalists performed one last time, joining their coaches for a duet before the winner was announced.

-Gwen Stefani is looking for her first-ever Voice win with 15-year-old crooner Carter Rubin, while John Legend is hoping that music professor John Holiday will impress fans one more time with his incredible range.
-Kelly Clarkson is ready to sing backup for her fellow Texas-born diva, DeSz, while Blake Shelton has two impressive singer-songwriters vying to add yet another win to his trophy shelf: Jim Ranger and Ian Flanigan.
+Gwen Stefani was looking for her first-ever Voice win with 15-year-old crooner Carter Rubin, while John Legend was hoping that music professor John Holiday impressed fans one more time with his incredible range.
+Kelly Clarkson was ready to sing backup for her fellow Texas-born diva, DeSz, while Blake Shelton had two impressive singer-songwriters vying to add yet another win to his trophy shelf: Jim Ranger and Ian Flanigan.

 THE TOP 5: